 Production

-Advantages to Alimak Raise Mining
+Alimak Raise Mining

 Less Development

 Narrow vein orebodies tend to have lower tonnages, making them more sensitive to excess development costs.
-There is significantly less waste development with raise mining than with regular open stoping for the following reasons:
+There is significantly less waste development with raise mining than with regular open stoping

 Less Dilution